 Update: Kits now available in the shop here.

 Carsten Møller of Møller Mod in Denmark got in touch to enquire about modifying the Stompville True Bypass Relay project to make an A-B switcher.
 After a few emails and some discussion, we agreed on a specification and we present the latest Stompville project: An A-B Switcher with two relays to facilitate true overall bypass and selection of A or B effect when not in bypass mode.
 Carsten initially intends to use the board to make a dual-channel drive pedal.
-We discussed different ways of achieving this and I came up with three distinct topologies:
+We discussed different ways of achieving this:

 You can see that the different topologies give different options for what may be selected.
 We chose option 2 because when the effect is in bypass, the signal is only passing through one relay.